 Captiva Cruises offers one the best ways to explore the Southwest Florida coast, from Captiva Island, Cabbage Key and Useppa to Boca Grande and Cayo Costa.
 The guides are extremely knowledgeable about the rich history of these sparkling waters and the islands that have hosted everyone from pirates and Native Americans, to military and millionaires.
 New on the roster are boating lecture series from experts on wildlife, sharks, history and much more.
 Enjoy the wildlife-spotting tours, seashell-hunting tours, dolphin and sunset cruises and daylong trips to unspoiled barrier islands.
 This is one activity that the entire family will embrace and enjoy.

-The Key West Express is an exciting way to bypass the slow going traffic through the Florida Keys to arrive at the most famous island, Key West.
+The Key West Express is a relaxing way to bypass the sometimes tedious traffic through the Florida Keys on the way to the most famous island, Key West.
 The high-speed ferry leaves in the morning with a late afternoon return, getting you from dock to dock in about three and a half hours.
-If you only have time for a day trip, catch the ferry back in the afternoon, but you can also stay for a few days.
-The boat has a windy top deck where you can work on your tan, or two air-conditioned levels with comfortable, first come first serve seating.
-The bartenders mix up lovely libations while the galley serves snacks to satisfy your hunger.
+Take a day trip or stay for several.
+The boat has a windy top deck where you can work on your tan, or two air-conditioned levels with comfortable seating.
+Bartenders mix up lovely libations while the galley serves snacks to satisfy your hunger.
 Leaving the dock and going into open waters, the boat is often accompanied by dolphins, playing in its wake.
 It's a fantastic way to see Key West without getting stuck in traffic.